Mercury's hydro control gates in Taupo

 Project Overview

-Phase 1 is between August and December 2024.
-Initial work will involve installing new dam safety instruments around the structure.
-We will then work to fill in an erosion spot (sink hole) which has formed downstream from the Control Gates, on the river's southern side.
-A drilling rig will be used to pump grout, which sets when it contacts the water, to fill the hole.
+Phase 1 was completed in 2024.
+It involved installing new dam safety instruments around the structure, filling in an erosion spot which has formed downstream from the Control Gates, on the river's southern sideWe also used this time to refurbish one of the six Control Gates.

-Phase 2 of the work is between February and June 2025 and will involve erosion protection upstream of the Control Gates, on both sides of the river.
+2 of the work is between February and June 2025 and will involve erosion protection upstream of the Control Gates, on both sides of the river.
 Specialist equipment will be used to install 12m-long sheets to protect the riverbanks from erosion.

 Please watch this page for updates.
 People can also contact the project team via email: MercuryControlGates@mercury.co.nz